-We separate our results into short distances, $2\epsilon L < d < 10\epsilon L$ , and long distances, 0.01L < d < 0.2L (there is overlap between the two regions since $10\epsilon L = 0.01L = 0.02$ with our parameters).
-Fig. 12(a) shows the errors at short distances.
+We separate our results into short distances, $2\epsilon L < d < 10\epsilon L$, and long distances, 0.01L < d < 0.2L (there is overlap between the two regions since $10\epsilon L = 0.01L = 0.02$ with our parameters).
+Figure 12(a) shows the errors at short distances.
 We see that we obtain many more digits than necessary in most cases.
-There are, however, a few cases where we obtain 3 digits.
-Since d will rarely be $\mathcal{O}(\epsilon L)$ , it is acceptable to expend extra computational effort to guarantee accuracy.
+There are, however, a few cases where we obtain three digits.
+Since d will rarely be $O(\epsilon L)$, it is acceptable to expend extra computational effort to guarantee accuracy.
 In Fig. 12(b), we show the errors for long distances.
-In particular, we see that we obtain 4-5 digits most of the time, and that $\approx 5\%$ of the time we obtain exactly 3 digits of accuracy.
+In particular, we see that we obtain four to five digits most of the time, and that $\approx 5\%$ of the time we obtain exactly three digits of accuracy.